terpii/kucoin-futures-automatic-trading-journal/README.md

 Now you will need to create an api access
 - Go to https://futures.kucoin.com/api/create
-- Write down your api password in the api_password
+- Write down your api password in the api_password file
 - It only needs the General permission
 - Continue the steps and write down the api key in the api_key file and the secret api key into the api_key_secret file